Pre-Cut Monitoring of NDF Levels

 The graph tracks the average NDF development in samples processed through the Trouw Nutrition GB laboratory leading up to 1st cut.
 This is a national average and it is important to monitor the situation on individual farms through pre-cut grass testing.

-Average NDF content for this week has decreased slightly to 42.08%, still above the target of 34-54% DM, similar to previous weeks, indicating that some fields are ready to cut.
+The average NDF for this week has remained consistent to the beginning of the week, just above the target of 38-40% DM.
 High NDF grass risks lower energy first cuts, therefore, regular testing is important for each cut to ensure farmers are cutting at the correct time.
+A large range in NDF levels from 30.16-56.08% DM is reported, further highlighting the need for individual farms to analyse their grass to understand when to cut for optimal silage quality.

 Farmers are urged to submit pre-cut samples to accurately track grass development, especially considering the higher NDF levels observed compared to previous seasons.